Engin-Boot/capture-behavior-of-a-visit-counter-patreshubham94/needs-director.md

   When: Hospital staff needs visit information of patients.

-  Then: Display them visit information of patients saperately.
+  Then: Display them visit information of patients separately.
   In one table show visit information of working days.
   And in other table show visit information of holidays.